 Step 1: Find Out Where Your Skills are Needed the Most

-Knowing where in Canada your job is most in demand will not only increase the likelihood of you finding a job in Canada but also your immigration prospects.
+Knowing where in Canada your job is most in demand will increase the likelihood of you finding a job in Canada and your immigration prospects.

 Various immigration programs are points-based, allocating points to different factors such as:

 - Ability to settle in Canada.

 These are the main factors that are taken into consideration.
 However, there are many other ways that you can earn more Comprehensive Ranking System (CRS) points.
 The CRS is the ever-popular Express Entry system points grid that ranks applicants applying for Canadian permanent residency.

 You can earn extra points for applying with your spouse, having exceptionally high levels of French and relevant work experience.
 But the way to achieve the most CRS points in one move is to get a job in Canada and apply for a Provincial Nomination (PN).
 Why, may you ask?
 Because it’s worth an incredible amount of points, 600 to be exact!
 That’s half the maximum amount of CRS points that you could earn.

 Each province and territory has specific labour needs and its list of in-demand occupations, which is why each Provincial Nominee Program (PNP), the immigration program exclusively offering PNs, differs from the next.
 In short, the more points you have, the higher your chances of getting an Invitation to Apply (ITA) for permanent residency.
 So, choosing the proper province is crucial when applying for a job or visa to Canada.

 Step 2: Start Exploring Canadian Job Sites